andrewhao/built-to-last-talk/slides.md

 ## Bounded Contexts allow for precise language

-Your domains may use conflicting, overloaded terms with subtle nuances depending on context
+Your domains may use conflicting, overloaded terms with nuances depending on context

-???
+--

-Bounded contexts allow these concrete concepts to coexist as software.
+Bounded contexts allow these conflicting concepts to coexist

 ---